peilin1011/adversarial_attack_toolbox/README.md

 ## **Features**

 - **[CLEVER Scores Calculation](https://openreview.net/pdf?id=BkUHlMZ0b)**: Assess the robustness of a model by calculating CLEVER scores.
   A higher CLEVER score indicates better network robustness, as the smallest hostile disturbance may have a larger Lp norm.
-The value range depends on the radius size, which is 0-5 by default, and can be modified in the function `utils/compute_untargeted_clever()`.
+The value range depends on the radius size, which is 0 - 5 by default, and can be modified in the function `utils/compute_untargeted_clever()`.

 - **Privacy Assessment**: Evaluate model privacy using [SHAPr leakage metrics](https://arxiv.org/abs/2112.02230).
   A higher final SHAPr score for a training sample means it is more vulnerable to privacy attacks.
-The values range from 0 to 1.
+The values range from 0 - 1.

 - **Data Poisoning**: Perform data poisoning attacks to evaluate model resilience against adversarial examples.
   The [Hidden Trigger Backdoor Attack Sleeper Agent](https://arxiv.org/pdf/2106.08970) is used for this.
 The default `class_source` is 0 (source class), and `class_target` is 1 (target class for misclassification).
 These values can be modified in `toolbox.py/class_source` and `toolbox.py/class_target`.